Segmentation of Objects by Hashing: C Z Segmentation

 \subsection{Hierarchical Section Hashing}

-In this paper we introduce a novel segmentation algorithm that exploits current bounding box information to automatically select the best hierarchical region that segments the image.
+In this paper we introduce a novel segmentation algorithm that exploits bounding boxes to automatically select the best hierarchical region that segments the image.
 We introduce Hierarchical Section Hashing (HSH) which is in turn based on Locality-Sensitive Hashing (LSH).
-This algorithm helps us surpass the problem of computational complexity of the k-nearest neighbor rule and allows us to do a fast approximate neighbor search in the hierarchical structure of \cite{Arbelaez11}. \\
+This algorithm helps us surpass the problem of computational complexity of the $k$-nearest neighbor rule and allows us to do a fast approximate neighbor search in the hierarchical structure of \cite{Arbelaez11}. \\

-HSH can be summarized as follows: \begin{itemize} \item Detect bounding boxes on an image using an state-of-the-art convolutional neural network structure \cite{Ren15}. \item Construct a hierarchical image map by using the Ultrametric Contour Map (UCM) and convey the result as a hierarchical region tree. \item Each hierarchical region is indexed by a number of hash tables using LSH and then constructing a HSH map. \item Each bounding box is hashed into the HSH map to retrieve the approximate nearest neighbor in sublinear time. \end{itemize}
+HSH can be summarized as follows: \begin{itemize} \item Detect bounding boxes on an image using a state-of-the-art convolutional neural network \cite{Ren15}.\\ \item Construct a hierarchical image by using the UCM and convey the result as a hierarchical region tree.\\ \item Each hierarchical region is indexed by a number of tables of hashing using LSH and then constructing a HSH map. \\ \item Each bounding box is hashed into the HSH map to retrieve the approximate nearest neighbor in sublinear time. \end{itemize}

-CZ Segmentation has two main steps: first 'train' the HSH map with all the hierarchical regions of the image.
+C\&Z Segmentation has two main steps: first 'train' the HSH map with all the hierarchical regions of the image.
 Then 'test' the HSH map with all the detected bounding boxes to retrieve the approximate nearest neighbors that segment each of the objects in the image.
 The novelty of this approach is that it provides the best hierarchical region provided by the UCM structure that segments the object image.
-CZ exploits bounding box object detection because it relies on the correct detection of the object detector.
+C\&Z exploits the detection of objects using bounding boxes because it relies on the correct detection of the object detector.